 Open a Business Checking Account

-I recommend at the minimum to open a business checking account.
+I recommend at the minimum opening a business checking account.
 Most banks offer free business checking accounts.
-Start with your bank you already use.
+Start with the bank you already use.
 Look online or make an appointment to see what they offer for business checking accounts.
 If they do not offer a free account look elsewhere.
 There are plenty of banks offering free business checking, therefore you should not be paying for a checking account.

 Open a Business Credit Card

 You can also open a business credit card as well.
 If you decide to open a business credit card you will want to ensure you are paying it off each month.
-Look for credit cards that offer money back.
-One credit card I utilized was Amazon Prime card.
+Look for credit cards that offer money-back when you make purchases.
+One credit card I utilized was the Amazon Prime card.
 Because I ordered some of my supplies from Amazon, I was able to receive 5% back on my purchases.
-Other credit cards, similar to Amazon Prime, will also offer money back on gas and other purchases.
+Other credit cards, similar to Amazon Prime, will also offer a money back on gas and other purchases.

 Follow these rules when utilizing Credit Cards and avoid unnecessary expenses.
-You never want to be caught carrying debt and paying high interest expense
+You never want to be caught carrying debt and paying the high-interest expense

 - Payoff the balance each month, interest can be as high as 20% these can add up quickly.